rabobank/credhub-kms-plugin-boshrelease/README.md

 # credhub-kms-plugin

-Encrypts/decrypts credentials using an encryption key stored in AWS KMS or Azure keyvault.
+Encrypts/decrypts credentials using an encryption key stored in Azure keyvault (and AWS Secrets Manager, TODO).

 # Generate the protobuf code
 ```bash